Why does the sky turn pink at sunset?

 The short answer

-Sunsets can turn the sky pink because of a phenomenon called scattering, where the shorter-wavelength blues and violets are scattered, leaving the longer-wavelength yellows, oranges, and reds to be more visible.
-Factors like pollution, humidity, time of year, and clouds can also affect the intensity and coloring of sunsets.
+Sunsets can turn the sky pink because of a phenomenon called Rayleigh scattering, where the shorter-wavelength blues and violets are scattered, leaving the longer-wavelength yellows, oranges, and reds to be more visible.
+Factors like atmospheric pollution, humidity, time of year, and clouds can also affect the intensity and coloring of sunsets.
+This is why we often see a pink sky at sunset or sunrise.

 The long answer